Dans-labs/formats/docs/dataTypes/markup.md

 For [SGML](../fileFormats/sgml.md) and [XML](../fileFormats/xml.md) the notion of validity has been divided into **well-formedness** and
 **validity**.

-??? explanation "Well-formed and valid"
+??? note "Well-formed and valid"
     Well-formed documents have a correct mixture of markup and text, i.e. the markup elements are properly shaped, start tags and end tags match, all characters are defined.
 It is a largely cosmetic, but essential requirement.